-Spreadsheet Accounting 54 hours lecture, 18 hours laboratory

-Prerequisite: ACCTG 1A
+ACCTG 229 Spreadsheet Accounting 54 hours lecture, 18 hours laboratory Prerequisite: ACCTG 1A

-Recommended Preparation: Working knowledge of

-Microsoft Excel or COSA 15
+Recommended Preparation: Working knowledge of Microsoft Excel or COSA 15 Grading: letter grade or pass/no pass

 The course will cover the functions and features of Excel most commonly used in Accounting/Finance applications.
 Many of the routine manual functions studied in the Financial Accounting course will be automated by using Microsoft Excel.
 Instruction will focus on preparing financial Excel models and templates that are functional, flexible, and easily maintainable.
 Refresher lectures will be presented on the Accounting topics specific to the Excel modeling assignments.